hacksu/How-To-Python/README.md

             print(mouse)
 ```

-Now, instead of the `print` code running if the search term and the mouse name are equal, they will run if the search term is merely somewhere in the mouse name.
+Now, instead of the `print` code running if the search term and the mouse name are equal, they will run if the search term is merely somewhere inside the mouse name.
 This means I can now just use "Logitech" as my input and get the full name of every Logitech mouse stored in the program.

 So now, after much tumult and turmoil, we have a searchable database of mouse names.